-TH 499.
+THEO 499.
 Directed Readings & Research.

-An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+(CIP: 39.0601) 1 to 3 hours An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+Prerequisite: permission of instructor.

-Worship & Music Ministry (CIP: 39.0501)
+Worship Ministry (CIP: 39.0502)

-WM 251.
+WRMN 211.
 What is Worship?